wordup-dev/cloud-shell-tutorial/wordup-tutorial.md

 After executing this command you should reload your preview url and see a running WordPress installation.

-Login as an admin.
-To see that your created plugin source code is also available.
+Login as an admin, so that you can see that your created WordPress plugin is also available.

 ## Conclusion
 <walkthrough-conclusion-trophy />